CORS

 // This will fail with CORS error

-Why: Your own API might not have CORS configured if it was built for server-to-server communication.
+Why: Internal APIs may not have CORS configured if built for server-to-server communication.

 Scenario 3: API with Restricted CORS